neondatabase/website/content/docs/manage/endpoints.md

     1. Select an endpoint type, read-write or read-only.
     1. Select wether or not to enable [passwordless connect](../../reference/glossary/#passwordless-auth) for the endpoint.
     1. Select whether to enable autoscaling.
 This option is only available to paid tiers.
-    1. Specify the minimum and maximum number of CPU limits for the compute.
+    1. Specify the minimum and maximum number of CPU units for the compute.
 This option is only available to paid tiers.
 1. Click **Create endpoint**.

 ## View endpoints